abongsjoel/omnihealth-ai-bot/README.md

 # OmniHealth AI Bot

 OmniHealth AI Bot is a Node.js-based chatbot application designed to provide helpful health-related assistance.
-It leverages OpenRouter's API to interact with advanced AI models like OpenAI's GPT-4.
+It leverages OpenRouter's API to interact with advanced AI models like OpenAI's GPT-3.5-turbo or GPT-4.

 ## Features